View All

 Step 1: Establishing project goals and objectives

-The second step in the Six Sigma process is to quantify and document the current state.
-This includes collecting and analysing data and conducting a ‘Five Whys’ analysis to identify root causes of defects or issues.
+The second step in the Six Sigma process improvement step is to quantify and document the current state.
+This includes collecting and analyzing data and conducting a ‘Five Whys’ analysis to identify root causes of defects or issues.
 Data can be collected through various methods, such as surveys, focus groups, and interviews.
 A ‘Five Whys’ analysis begins with the question “Why?” five times to discover the source of the problem.
 For example, if a product shipment arrives late, a team member might ask: Why is the shipment late?
 Why is it behind schedule?
 Why was the shipment not completed on time?
 Why was the shipment not completed?
 Why does the shipment not meet expectations?
+This structured approach is crucial in the Six Sigma process improvement steps to drive effective solutions.

 Learn Management Courses from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.